 Looking for: Sea life

 Skip: The Great Barrier Reef

 The Great Barrier Reef is amazing to see if you can get out there at an off-peak time.
 But even then, multiple boats carrying up to a hundred passengers armed with snorkels and underwater cameras have a terrible habit of converging on the same location at the same time.
-Which makes it really rather difficult to actually see anything because all the marine life is busy trying to get the hell out of there.
-It’s certainly possible to hire a private guides and go to the lesser known spot (and that’s the way to do it, if you’re going) but even then, it’s still difficult to avoid the crowds.
+Which makes it difficult to actually see anything because all the marine life is busy trying to get the hell out of there.
+It’s certainly possible to hire a private guide and go to the lesser-known spots (and that’s the way to do it if you’re going) but even then, it’s still difficult to avoid the crowds.

 Indonesia, on the other hand, is great for both snorkelling and scuba diving.
 With a plethora of dive sites, crystal clear waters, and very reasonable pricing, you’ll really be spoiled for choice.
 If you can make it out to the Gilli Islands just off Bali, there are plenty of dive resorts that will offer you a ‘stay and scuba’ package – earn your PADI qualification and have your accommodation sorted.
 If you’re looking for somewhere a little more lively, try Gilli Trawangan (Gilli T for short), but for something much more mellow, Gilli Air is the place to be.
 Both, however, are perfect for some secret nature trips under the sea.

 Looking for: Something to blow your mind?

 If we asked you what is the most incredible natural phenomena in the world, what would you say?
 Because we know our answer – the Northern Lights is a must see for anyone interested in secret nature trips.
 Ethereal colours dancing across the cold night sky, somewhere remote, away from everyone else.
 The only problem is: where to see them?
 After all, everyone wants to catch a glimpse (and so they should – it’s awesome, in the proper sense of the word).